Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 22 Agustus 2025 15.35.33 UTC
+- WIB: Jumat, 22 Agustus 2025 16.29.43 UTC
-- WITA: Jumat, 22 Agustus 2025 16.35.33 UTC
+- WITA: Jumat, 22 Agustus 2025 17.29.43 UTC
-- WIT: Jumat, 22 Agustus 2025 17.35.33 UTC
+- WIT: Jumat, 22 Agustus 2025 18.29.43 UTC

 Kutipan Inspiratif:
-"You make the world a better place by making yourself a better person."
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

-Kategori: motivational
+Kategori: success